bhritchie/service-worker-guide/caching.md

 [READ UP ON ALL THESE ISSUES ETC IN HERE - RELATIONSHIP AND STATUS SEEMS A BIT UNCLEAR] Storage Durability: https://github.com/slightlyoff/StorageDurability
+[THIS HAS MOVE TO STORAGE?]

 Quota Management API:
 https://github.com/w3c/quota-api
 https://w3c.github.io/quota-api/
+Also going to be merged with or superceded by Storage?

 Storage Spec: